History

 A historical or geological unit of time, shorter than eon, era or epoch.

-BT (also B.T. or b.t.): Before Tranquillity.
+BT (also B.T. or b.t.): Before Tranquility.
 Any date before the first landing of Terragens on another celestial body, when the Apollo 11 mission achieved touchdown on the Old Earth's Moon.
-This was July 20, 1969 c.e. or AD in the Gregorian calendar, and Armstrong Day, 0 AT in the later Tranquillity Calendar that became standard in Solsys during the Federation Age.
+This was July 20, 1969 c.e. or AD in the Gregorian calendar, and Armstrong Day, 0 AT in the later Tranquility Calendar.

 • Calendars and Timekeeping - Text by Steve Bowers

-Accurate synchronisation of clocks in a universe dominated by Special Relativity is quite literally impossible.
+Accurate synchronisation of clocks in a universe dominated by Special Relativity is quite literally impossible, though there are many local conventional frameworks established for the sake of convenience.
+Some of these conventions are quite widespread.

 • Chronologist - Text by John B